cristianvsl/satoxcoin-kawpow-pool/README.md

 $ satoxcoin-cli getblockchaininfo

-<b>Here are more commands to help you work with ravend with descriptions:</b>
+<b>Here are more commands to help you work with satoxcoin with descriptions:</b>

 # Blockchain Commands: